agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/02-transfer-lamports/lesson.md

 In Solana, the native currency is **SOL**.
 However, when interacting with Solana programs, you will often come across the term **lamport**.
-A lamport is the smallest unit of time in Solana, and it is used to measure the cost of computational resources and storage on the Solana blockchain.
+Similar to cents of satoshi, a lamport is the smallest unit of value in Solana, and it is used to measure the cost of computational resources and storage on the Solana blockchain.

-One lamport is 0.000_000_001 SOL.
+One [lamport](https://solana.com/docs/terminology#lamport) is 0.000_000_001 SOL.
 One SOL is therefore equivalent to 1_000_000_000 lamports.

 When you send a transaction or execute a program on Solana, you pay for the resources used in terms of lamports.
 The cost of a transaction or program execution is measured in lamports, and the transaction fee is calculated based on the number of lamports consumed.